-- 23.1 Game Misconduct Penalty A game misconduct penalty involves the suspension of a player for the balance of the game but a substitute is permitted to replace immediately the player or goalkeeper so removed.
-Ten minutes are applied in the league records to the player incurring a game misconduct penalty. - 23.2 Fines & Suspensions Players may be subject to fines and/or suspensions assessed by the Director of Player Safety and or Commissioner.- A player incurring a game misconduct penalty shall be reported to the Commissioner who shall have full power to impose such further penalties by way of suspension or fine on the penalized player, goalkeeper or any other player involved in the altercation.
-Any game misconduct penalty for which a player or goalkeeper has been assessed an automatic suspension or supplementary discipline in the form of game suspension(s) by the Commissioner shall not be taken into account when calculating the total number of offenses under this subsection.
+- 23.1 Game Misconduct Penalty A game misconduct penalty involves the suspension of a player for the balance of the game but a substitute is permitted to replace the player removed.
+Ten minutes are applied in the league records to the player incurring a game misconduct penalty. - 23.2 Fines and Suspensions A player incurring a game misconduct penalty shall be reported to the DOPS who shall have full power to impose such further penalties by way of suspension or fine on the penalized player or any other player involved in the altercation.

+Any game misconduct penalty for which a player has been assessed an automatic suspension or supplementary discipline in the form of game suspension(s) by the DOPS shall not be taken into account when calculating the total number of offenses under this subsection.